Keyboard shortcuts

 • Run:

-• Expected output: converted iced primitives such as Color, Padding, cursor interaction, semantic colors, and shadows.
+• Expected output: converted iced primitives such as Color, Padding, cursor interaction, semantic colors, arbitrary colors, and shadows.

 slint